 Specifically, black tea contains complex flavonoids, which are polyphenols that aid in disease prevention.
-A single cup of black tea contains an average of 200 mg of flavonoids.
-(Many doctors now recommend getting 600 mg of flavonoids per day for a range of health benefits.)
+A single cup of black tea contains an average of 200 milligrams of flavonoids.
+Many doctors now recommend getting 600 milligrams of flavonoids per day for a range of health benefits.
 The flavonoid polyphenols in black tea known as thearubigin and theaflavin act as especially powerful antioxidants.

 Interestingly, these two flavonoids are more concentrated in black tea than in green tea.

-Additionally, black tea is low in sodium and calories (if you don't add a sweetener!). lus, black tea has a bold flavor, making it a good substitute for those accustomed to soft drinks other unhealthy beverages (which also tend to have bold flavors).
+Additionally, black tea is low in sodium and calories (if you don't add a sweetener).
+Plus, black tea has a bold flavor, making it a good substitute for those accustomed to soft drinks other unhealthy beverages (which also tend to have bold flavors).

 Black Tea and Cardiovascular Health

 Black tea is abundant in antioxidants, such as flavonoids.
 These antioxidants have been demonstrated to lower the risk of heart disease.
 They do this by preventing the oxidation of LDL cholesterol and preventing damage in both the bloodstream and at artery walls.
 Additionally, black tea flavonoids can both improve coronary vasodilation and reduce clots, and its manganese may reduce the risk of coronary heart disease by helping cardiac muscle function.
 Studies have shown that as few as three cups of tea per day can improve heart health.

 Perhaps the most-studied tea health benefit is its anti-cancer benefit.
 While most of the study has been on green tea, there is a growing body of evidence that black tea also plays a role in cancer prevention.